 Transmission and Mode of Delivery

-(Last updated:7/31/2012; last reviewed:7/31/2012)
+(Last updated:3/28/2014; last reviewed:3/28/2014)

 - It is not clear whether cesarean delivery after rupture of membranes or onset of labor provides benefit in preventing perinatal transmission.
-Management of women originally scheduled for cesarean delivery who present with ruptured membranes or in labor must be individualized at the time of presentation based on duration of rupture and/or labor, plasma HIV RNA level, and current ARV regimen (BII).
+Management of women originally scheduled for cesarean delivery who present with ruptured membranes or in labor must be individualized at the time of presentation based on duration of rupture and/or labor, plasma HIV RNA level, and current antiretroviral regimen (BII).

 - Women should be informed of the risks associated with cesarean delivery.
 If the indication for cesarean delivery is prevention of perinatal transmission of HIV, the risks to a woman should be balanced with potential benefits expected for the neonate (AII).